shwetajoshi-15/discoAnt/README.md

 ## What does discoAnt do?

-1. Quality control for the fasta files
+1. Quality control for the fasta files (Under construction)
 1.a.
 Generates a file with no. of reads  \
 1.b. average read length  \
 1.c. read length in each barcode/sample